Keyboard shortcuts

 Contributing

 Mote is an open-source project hosted by Cornell University’s EmPRISE Lab.
-Thoughful contributions are welcome and appreciated.
+Thoughtful contributions are welcome and appreciated.

-First time contributors are recommended to read through the documentation, then check out the open issues.
+First-time contributors should read through the documentation, then check out the open issues.

 Project Structure